FAQs

 Specialised settlement services

-Specialised settlement services are designed specifically to assist migrants and refugees with their critical early settlement needs.
-Services are provided by governments, the private sector and community organisations like SSI.
+Specialised settlement services are designed specifically to assist refugees with their critical early settlement needs.
+Services are provided by governments, the private sector and community organisations.
 Some specialist services, such as torture and trauma counselling services, are directed towards the special needs of humanitarian entrants.

 Some of the specialised settlement services include: